MEDIATION, ARBITRATION & mediation-arbitration AGREEMENTS

 If you are involved in court proceedings, you may need or want to ask for an order appointing John-Paul as your parenting coordinator.
 You can refer to these model orders for guidance, bearing in mind that you’ll need to adapt the order to suit the particular circumstances of your family and any requirements the judge may have.

-For more information about parenting coordination, read the Parenting Coordination Services page.
-Read Fees & Disbursements and Payment Expectations for information about how we charge for our services
+For more information about parenting coordination, read the Parenting Coordination page.
+Read Fees & Expenses and Payment Expectations for information about how we charge for our services

 Views of the child report model orders